Amadues/Moon/infovis/index.md

 ---
-layout: project
+layout: infovis
-title: All Projects
+title: All infovis
-excerpt: "A List of Projects"
+excerpt: "A List of infovis"
 comments: false
 ---